Aswin363/Data-Science-Internship-February-2026/IN226093702_GenAI/Task-5_NLP_BERT_POS_Tagging_Chunking/README.md

 ---

-## Conclusion
+## 📌 Conclusion

 DistilBERT is highly effective for token classification tasks.

-POS tagging is simpler and more accurate, while chunking is more complex due to phrase-level understanding.
+POS tagging is simpler, but in this project **chunking achieved higher performance** due to better contextual understanding.

 This project demonstrates how transformer models can be applied to real-world NLP problems.

 ---

-## Submission Details
+## 🔗 Submission Details

 * 📁 Notebook: `.ipynb` file
 * 🔗 GitHub Repository: (Add your link here)